June 22–27, 2014 Grades 7-12

 - $300 commuter (includes instruction, lunches, camp shirt, and special evening events)

 Cougar String Camp is for intermediate and advanced players.
-As a minimum we require that students
+Students must meet the following minimum requirements:

 --Be able to sight read at least an orchestra grade 2.5 level